ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

-Title: Life-changing lessons.
+Title: Life-changing lessons for IT person
 Category: Subjective
 Date: 2020-5-10
 Tags: education, books, talks
+Summary: This is the list of top X articles/books/talks which influenced me professionally the most.

 This is the list of top X articles/books/talks which influenced me professionally the most.
-Most of them are from the IT perspective, but if you are not in IT, this also could be useful.
-Do not hesitate.

-# It's all subjective
+## It's all subjective

 Everything below works for me.
 It would not necessarily work for you.
 Because...

-# Context matters
+## Context matters

 Context matters much more than anything else.
 What works with particular people and the specific problem would not work with other people or other problems.

 Experience is not knowing what's the most effective way of working.
 Experience is our capability to quickly adapt to a new context and find the most effective way of working in this new context.

-# Designing solutions
+## Designing solutions

 ### ["Simple Made Easy"](https://www.infoq.com/presentations/Simple-Made-Easy/) by Rich Hickey